 Why would a doctor suggest palliative care?

-You’ve recently been diagnosed with chronic condition
+You’ve recently been diagnosed with a chronic condition

 To complement other treatments